-- 1. Remove screw (1) on lower headlamp filler panel. - 2.
-Remove screws (2) on upper headlamp filler panel. - 3.
-Remove upper screw (1) from headlamp housing. - 4.
-Remove lower screws (2) from headlamp housing. - 5.
-Pull Headlamp forward.
+- 1. Remove one screw on the lower headlamp filler panel. - 2.
+Remove two screws on the upper headlamp filler panel. - 3.
+Remove one upper screw from the headlamp housing. - 4.
+Remove two lower screws from the headlamp housing.

-- 6. Remove appropriate plastic cap from the back of the headlamp housing. - 7.
+- 5. Pull Headlamp forward. - 6.
+Remove appropriate plastic cap from the back of the headlamp housing. - 7.
 Push down on the upper portion of the socket. - 8.
 Pull the socket outward from reflector. - 9.
 Pull bulb outward from socket. - 10.
 Install new bulb. - 11.
 Push socket back into reflector until it locks back into place. - 12.
 Install access cap. - 13.
 Carefully reinstall headlamp in the same position on the vehicle, so as not to affect headlamp aiming. - 14.
-Install upper screw (1) on headlamp housing. - 15.
-Install lower screws (2) on headlamp housing.

-- 16. Carefully reinstall screw (1) on lower headlamp filler panel. - 17.
-Carefully reinstall screws (2) on upper headlamp filler panel.
+Install one upper screw on the headlamp housing. - 15.
+Install two lower screws on the headlamp housing. - 16.
+Carefully reinstall one screw on the lower headlamp filler panel. - 17.
+Carefully reinstall two screws on the upper headlamp filler panel.